addiks/gedit-dbgp-plugin/README.md

 ### HTTP over XDebug

-To start the debugging-session, simple open the menu 'Debugging' and click on the "Start debugging: my-profile-name".
+To start the debugging-session, simple open the menu "Debugging" > "XDebug / HTTP" "Send start-debugging request to: my-profile-name".
 If everything (including the server *) is properly configured, the debug session should start right away.

 (*: Make sure xdebug in apache-php is propery configured to connect either directly to gedit or to a proxy that is configured in gedit.)